Israel–Turkey relations: During the 1990s

-After AKP ascendancy
+Post-AKP ascendancy

-In Turkey 2002 election the Justice and Development Party, also known as AKP, won a landslide victory.
+In Turkey's 2002 election, the Justice and Development Party, also known as AKP, won a landslide victory.
 Prime minister Recep Tayyip Erdoğan visited Israel in 2005 offering to serve as a Middle East peace mediator and looking to build up trade and military ties.
 Erdoğan brought a large group of businessmen on his two-day trip, which included talks with Prime Minister Ariel Sharon and President Moshe Katsav.
 Erdoğan also laid a wreath at the Holocaust memorial, Yad Vashem.
-Erdoğan told Sharon that his Justice and Development Party regarded anti-Semitism as "a crime against humanity."
-He added that Iran's nuclear ambitions were a threat not just to Israel but to "the entire world."
+Erdoğan told Sharon that his Justice and Development Party regarded anti-Semitism as "a crime against humanity".
+He added that Iran's nuclear ambitions were a threat not just to Israel but to "the entire world".

-In early 2006, the Israeli Foreign Ministry described its country's relations with Turkey as "perfect."
+In early 2006, the Israeli Foreign Ministry described its country's relations with Turkey as "perfect".
 A joint Israeli-Palestinian industrial park was being developed under Turkey's aegis.
 Israeli President Shimon Peres and Palestinian Authority President Mahmoud Abbas addressed the Grand National Assembly of Turkey a day apart.
-Peres described Turkey as an "important player in the Middle East in relation to the United States, Syria and the Palestinians, as well as us."
+Peres described Turkey as an "important player in the Middle East in relation to the United States, Syria and the Palestinians, as well as us".
 According to a report in the Jerusalem Post, a spokeswoman for the Syrian Foreign Ministry said that Turkey was serving as a "channel of communication" between Syria and Israel.

-On a three-day visit to Ankara in November 2007, Israeli President Shimon Peres met with Turkish President Abdullah Gül, and addressed the Grand National Assembly of Turkey.
+On a three-day visit to Ankara in November 2007, Peres met with Turkish President Abdullah Gül and addressed the Grand National Assembly of Turkey.
 Gül promised to help free three abducted Israeli soldiers: Gilad Shalit, Ehud Goldwasser and Eldad Regev.